 Are applicants more likely to get a K01 if they delay applying until they have published in the proposed laboratory?

-As described in the funding opportunity announcement (FOA) for this K01, “applications are strongly encouraged from candidates who are at the earlier end of the eligibility window so that they will have sufficient time to accomplish the career development goals of the award.”
+As described in the notice of funding opportunity (NOFO) for this K01, “applications are strongly encouraged from candidates who are at the earlier end of the eligibility window so that they will have sufficient time to accomplish the career development goals of the award.”
 Of course, applicants who apply earlier may not yet have publications in their current postdoctoral laboratory.
 For an original, highly significant project, one year is generally enough time to collect high quality data, formulate clear, rigorous experimental plans and goals, and confirm that a project will yield important fruit, yet perhaps not time enough to publish a compelling, impactful paper.
 Similarly, it may be that the candidate is working on a complex project that requires several years of research prior to publication.
 So having a publication from the proposed postdoctoral laboratory is not a requirement for a successful NINDS postdoctoral K01 application.
 As for all grant applications, reviewers will have an expectation that productivity is appropriate given the research area, project complexity and time spent on the project.
 In some cases, reviewers may think that the candidate should have published by the time of application.
 In other cases, reviewers will likely consider it unreasonable to expect publications from the proposed postdoctoral laboratory by the time of application.
 (Note that successful candidates will be expected to have demonstrated the ability to lead a research project and publish one or more excellent papers at some point prior to application, and to have a record of productivity reflective of a high level of accomplishment appropriate to their current career stage).

-Potential candidates should read the FOA carefully.
+Potential candidates should read the NOFO carefully.

 What is the difference between the K01 and K99/R00?